transcom/mymove-docs/docs/backend/guides/service-objects/validation.md

 ```

 Note how we added `stringChecker services.StringChecker` as a parameter to `checkName`, the outer function.
 Since
-we're using `closures` though, we'll be able to use this `StringChecker` service in the inner function, without
+we're using `closures`, we'll be able to use this `StringChecker` service in the inner function, without having to
-having to change the signature of the inner function (and by extension every other validation function).
+change the signature of the inner function (and by extension every other validation function).

 With our newly updated function signature, we're ready to write our tests!